cabforum/cabforum.org/content/posts/2020/2020-07-16-ballot-sc30v2-disclosure-of-registration-incorporating-agency.md

 A similar process may then be repeated for other forms of verification data sources, such as the QIIS, QTIS, and QGIS within the EV Guidelines, or the Reliable Data Sources within the Baseline Requirements.

-This was originally drafted in  , and as a pull request is available at
+This was originally drafted in <https://github.com/sleevi/cabforum-docs/pull/11> , and as a pull request is available at <https://github.com/cabforum/documents/pull/194>

 The difference between v1 of this ballot and v2 has been to modify the language to be clearer for those where English is not the first/primary language.
-The redline between v1 and v2 is available at
+The redline between v1 and v2 is available at <https://github.com/cabforum/documents/pull/194/commits/4e8f16f16bf7ec92d9509976e843099091e4b5b7>

 The following motion has been proposed by Ryan Sleevi of Google and endorsed by Ben Wilson of Mozilla and Dimitris Zacharopoulos of HARICA.

-**— MOTION BEGINS —**
+## Motion begins

 This ballot modifies the “Guidelines for the Issuance and Management of Extended Validation Certificates” (“EV Guidelines”) as follows, based on version 1.7.2:

-ADD a paragraph to Section 9.2.4 of the EV Guidelines as defined in the following redline:
+ADD a paragraph to Section 9.2.4 of the EV Guidelines as defined in the following redline: <https://github.com/cabforum/documents/compare/d5067bbbfb46906c65e476ef3d55dd3b2c505a09..4e8f16f16bf7ec92d9509976e843099091e4b5b7>

-ADD a paragraph to Section 9.2.5 of the EV Guidelines as defined in the following redline:
+ADD a paragraph to Section 9.2.5 of the EV Guidelines as defined in the following redline: <https://github.com/cabforum/documents/compare/d5067bbbfb46906c65e476ef3d55dd3b2c505a09..4e8f16f16bf7ec92d9509976e843099091e4b5b7>

-ADD a Section 11.1.3 to the EV Guidelines as defined in the following redline:
+ADD a Section 11.1.3 to the EV Guidelines as defined in the following redline: <https://github.com/cabforum/documents/compare/d5067bbbfb46906c65e476ef3d55dd3b2c505a09..4e8f16f16bf7ec92d9509976e843099091e4b5b7>

-The Chair or Vice-Chair is permitted to update the Relevant Dates of the EV Guidelines as appropriate, such as in the following redline:
+The Chair or Vice-Chair is permitted to update the Relevant Dates of the EV Guidelines as appropriate, such as in the following redline: <https://github.com/cabforum/documents/compare/d5067bbbfb46906c65e476ef3d55dd3b2c505a09..4e8f16f16bf7ec92d9509976e843099091e4b5b7>

-**— MOTION ENDS —**
+## Motion ends

 This ballot proposes a Final Maintenance Guideline.